ibnsultan/sahil/README.md

 - variable declaration, initiation and redeclaration
 - The use of operators in expressions
 - The use of boolean expressions
+- Implement the basic control structure using the conditional statements

 ## To DO  : `now dealing with the control structures`
 - [X] lexer